hecrenews/hecrenews.github.io/_posts/2020-05-23-math-teacher-accused-of-academic-dishonestly.md

 Some supports of Jehonathan have argued for him.
 "The test didn't even have the same questions?
 Mr. Jehonathan gave the answers to completely different problems, they weren't on the test!" says Aquila Lalawethika.
-However, the test was about addition, and Jehonathan taught his students how to AD, therefore giving his students the test answers.
+However, the test was about addition, and Jehonathan taught his students how to add, therefore giving his students the test answers.
 "I'm just disappointed," says Florencio Elzbieta, another student of Jehonathan.
 "Giving us the answers to the test doesn't show we learned anything, my 1st grade year has been wasted."